Last updated October 20, 2023

 Aggregated or De-identified Data.
 We may share aggregated or anonymized data with other persons for their own uses.

-To the extent prohibited by applicable law, we do not allow use of our Services or Sites by anyone younger than 18 years old.
-If you learn that anyone younger than 18 years old has unlawfully provided us with personal data, please contact us at email@example.com and we will take steps to delete such information, close any such accounts, and, to the extent possible, prevent the user from continuing to use our Services.
+To the extent prohibited by applicable law, we do not allow use of the Services by anyone younger than 18 years old.
+If you learn that anyone younger than 18 years old has unlawfully provided us with personal data, please contact us using the details in the “Contact Us” section of this Policy and we will take steps to delete such information, close any such accounts, and, to the extent possible, prevent the user from continuing to use the Services.

 Changes to This Policy

 If we make any changes, we will change the Last Updated date above.
 We encourage you to review this Policy to stay informed.
-If we make material changes, we will provide additional notice, such as via the email specified in your account or through the Services or Sites.
+If we make material changes, we will provide additional notice.

 Blocking cookies in your browser.
 Most browsers let you remove or reject cookies, including cookies used for interest-based advertising.
 To do this, follow the instructions in your browser settings.
 Many browsers accept cookies by default until you change your settings.
 For more information about cookies, including how to see what cookies have been set on your device and how to manage and delete them, visit www.allaboutcookies.org.

 Blocking advertising ID use in your mobile settings.
 Your mobile device settings may provide functionality to limit use of the advertising ID associated with your mobile device for interest-based advertising purposes.